Alert: Missing Persons Unit season 3 episode 3: Release date & time, where to watch, what to expect, and more

-Episode 3 of Fox's Alert: Missing Persons Unit season 3 is set to premiere on April 8, 2025.
-The upcoming episode of the police procedural drama, titled Lay, focuses on a muralist who goes missing while at work.
-The case gets complicated when it is revealed that he was scheduled for a bone marrow transplant to save his brother's life in the next 48 hours.
+Episode 4 of Fox's Alert: Missing Persons Unit season 3 will premiere on April 15, 2025.
+The upcoming episode of the police procedural drama, Sophie, focuses on an Army Lieutenant who goes missing while at base.
+The case gets complicated when it is revealed that aside from the abduction, there is a dangerous weapons trade happening.
+The MPU races against time to save the victim and uncover a web of military crime.

 When will Alert: Missing Persons Unit season 3 episode 3 be released?

-As stated above, the third episode of Alert: Missing Persons Unit Season 3 will be released on Tuesday, April 8, 2025, at 9 pm Eastern Standard Time.
+As stated above, the fourth episode of Alert: Missing Persons Unit Season 3 will be released on Tuesday, April 15, 2025, at 9 pm Eastern Standard Time.

 The release timing varies in different regions due to the time zones.
 Below is a list of select release timings for the upcoming episode: